Put a Stop to Unwanted Junk Mail

 Opt-Out of Pre-Screened Offers

 Some of the most common junk mail includes pre-screened credit cards or insurance offers.
 Thankfully, you do not need to call each of these companies individually.
-But, let’s be honest; that would be a headache and likely not very successful.
+Because, let’s be honest; that would be a headache and likely not very successful.

 Instead, you can opt out of these offers.
 There are two choices: five years or forever.
 To start the process, visit optoutprescreen.com or call 1-888-567-8688.
 Note that the major consumer reporting companies operate the website and phone number.